 The movie’s plot centers around new homeowners who discover they bought an alien parasite disguised as a house.
 The alien fuels itself by feeding on the energy, emotions, and bank accounts of the new homeowners.
 When the homeowners are broke, exhausted, and filing for divorce, the alien attracts new victims by putting the house on the market.
 I’ll share with you two key scenes.

-Through our "let's get a few things done before we move in" project, we went through all the stages of emotion that our clients (and new parents) experience.
+During the work on our small project we went through all the stages of emotion that our clients experience.
 We’re starting!!
 Excitement!
 Less excitement!
 Barely excited.
 Can we speed things up?
 Why is this not done?
 This was a terrible idea.
 I’m divorcing you for making me do this!

 As of the writing of this update, James and I have moved in, not exactly on schedule or budget, but who's counting?
 While I think our greatest achievement is that we're still married, I'm happy to report that the house has also proved better than we could have ever imagined.
 There’s still plenty of work to be done, including modifications to the improvements we impatiently completed, but now understand there was a better option.
 As for heat, we have it in one room, where you can find all of us this winter.
 Next fall, we plan on installing an energy-efficient heating and cooling system, costing exponentially more than the $300 ceiling fan.
 I’ve berated myself for going into the ceiling, but reminded myself that x-ray vision is expensive and that one never stops learning about how houses from the past were built.